-The electricity and gas rules impose specific obligations on regulated electricity and gas network businesses with related parties that operate in competitive markets.
-The purpose of ring-fencing is to prevent regulated businesses from discriminating in favour of their related parties to disadvantage competitors operating in these markets.
+The electricity and gas rules impose specific obligations on regulated electricity and gas network businesses.
+The purpose of ring-fencing is to prevent regulated businesses from:

 Our ring-fencing frameworks set out the specific obligations applicable to network businesses.
 In particular, the obligations include regular reporting of compliance as well as preparation of annual compliance reports that have been assessed by appropriately qualified independent assessors.

 - On 30 November 2016, we published the Ring-fencing Guideline (Electricity Distribution) (Version 1), which applies across the NEM.
 We also published an explanatory statement to assist in understanding the Guideline and to explain why we have reached the positions set in it.

 - The guideline came into effect on 1 December 2016 and distribution network service providers (DNSPs) were required to comply with the guideline no later than 1 January 2018, subject to any waivers.